oscarmaia/drivent-backend/README.md

 2. Payment requires authentication: `4000 0025 0000 3155`
 3. Payment is declined: `4000 0000 0000 9995`

-Any card name,
-Any expiration date ,
-Any cvc

 ## Building and starting for production

 ```bash